Subham-Maity/docker_tutorial/README.md

 | Showing the history of an image | This command shows the history of an image, including the layers and commands that were used to create it.
 You can use this to inspect how an image was built or to optimize it. | `docker history [options] image` |

+## 📌 Conclusion

+Congratulations!
+You have completed this tutorial on Docker and learned how to use it for various purposes.
+You have also created some amazing projects using Docker that showcase your skills and creativity.
+You should be proud of yourself!

+Now you can experiment with whatever you want with Docker and explore its endless possibilities.
+You can also improve this tutorial with a pull request or add more content if you have any suggestions or ideas.
+Your feedback is always welcome and appreciated.

+Thank you for reading this tutorial and following along.
+I hope you enjoyed it and learned something new.
+Happy Docking! 😊